Hadronic structure on the light-front II: QCD strings, Wilson lines and potentials: Other light front Hamiltonians

 The term $k^2_\perp/x\bar{x}$ is kinematically natural on the light front.
 As it depends both on the transverse and longitudinal momenta -- which we try to separate -- by using a certain expansion in basis functions, in the diagonalization presented above.

-Trying to cut through these difficulties (and following Brodsky et al.) Jia and Vary proposed to change variables to

-and call the offensive term its square.
-Unfortunately, if this change of variables is be done explicitly, it would complicate significantly the ``kinetic energy" of the problem, producing extra terms which were not included.
+Trying to cut through these difficulties (and following Brodsky et al.) Jia and Vary proposed to change variables to $\xi$ as given in (\ref{XIBT}), and call the offensive term its square.
+Unfortunately, if this change of variables is to be done explicitly, it would complicate significantly the ``kinetic energy" of the problem, producing extra terms which were not included.

 Let us now compare this spectrum with that of our ``basic problem" discussed above.
 Note first, that the main linear dependence on the integer quantum numbers $n,m$ is in agreement with the linear Regge trajectories.
 So qualitatively it is in agreement with the data.